DefinitionWomen who reported smoking during the third trimester of their pregnancies.

 Data Interpretation IssuesCigarette data is obtained through self-report by women through either responses to survey questions within four months of a live birth (PRAMS data), or through Certificates of Live Births (Utah Vital Records data).
 Either of these processes may result in recall bias.

-The percentage of women who report smoking in the third trimester of pregnancy is higher on the PRAMS surveys (3.5% in 2016 - the most recent data available) which are submitted anonymously, than rates from certificates of live births (2.3% in 2016) on which the mothers' names are included.
+The percentage of women who report smoking in the third trimester of pregnancy is higher on the PRAMS surveys (3.5% in 2020) which are submitted anonymously, than rates from certificates of live births (1.7% in 2020) on which the mothers' names are included.
 Due to the stigma attached to smoking during pregnancy, women may be less than forthcoming regarding their use of tobacco resulting in under-reporting of actual cigarette usage.

-Why Is This Important?2017 Utah Vital Records data drawn from Certificates of Live Births indicate that 2.5% of women smoked during the last trimester of their pregnancies.
+Why Is This Important?2020 Utah Vital Records data drawn from Certificates of Live Births indicate that 1.7% of women smoked during the last trimester of their pregnancies.

-Other ObjectivesThere is no Healthy People 2020 Objective for third trimester smoking.
-However, there is a more general 2020 Objective (MICH-11.3) to increase abstinence from cigarette smoking among pregnant women, with a target of 98.6%.
-There is another HP2020 Objective (TU-6) to increase smoking cessation during pregnancy, with a target of 30.0%.
-Additionally, objective (MICH-18) calls for a reduction of postpartum relapse of smoking among women who quit smoking during pregnancy, with a target of 38.2%.
+Other ObjectivesThere is no Healthy People 2030 Objective for third-trimester smoking.
+However, there is a more general 2030 Objective (MICH-10) to increase abstinence from cigarette smoking among pregnant women, with a target of 95.7%.
+Additionally, HP2030 Objective (TU-15) seeks to increase smoking cessation during pregnancy, with a target of 24.4%.

 What Is Being Done?The American Congress of Obstetricians and Gynecologists recommends that pregnant smokers be assessed for smoking activity and readiness to quit and provided resources to assist in cessation at each prenatal visit.